 Use a Hybrid Solar/Wind Power System

-Average wind speeds vary with the seasons, with it being windier in autumn and winter compared to summer and spring.
-Conversely, solar power is best in the summer and spring rather than winter or autumn.
+Conversely, solar power is best in the summer and spring rather than in winter or autumn.
 Therefore, a hybrid solar/wind power system may be advantageous.

-During the darker seasons, where there is little sun but more wind, your wind turbine can be the primary energy source.
+During the darker seasons, when there is little sun but more wind, your wind turbine can be the primary energy source.
 On the other hand, when it is sunnier and less windy, your solar panels can be the primary energy source.

-To sum it up, a hybrid solar/wind power system is terrific when you don’t get enough wind for a small wind turbine to be useful or have good consistent power all year round.
+To sum it up, a hybrid solar/wind power system is terrific when you don’t get enough wind for a small wind turbine to be useful or have good, consistent power all year round.

 Conclusion